Don't Be a Menace to South Central While Drinking Your Juice in the Hood: Critical response

-The film has since gone on to earn a cult following.
+The film has since gained a cult following.

 Soundtrack

 The soundtrack album was released on January 9, 1996, via Island Records, and consisted of hip hop and R&B music.
 The album peaked at number 18 on the Billboard 200, number 3 on the Top R&B/Hip-Hop Albums, and was certified Gold by the Recording Industry Association of America on March 14, 1996, for selling 500,000 copies in the United States.

 It spawned five singles: The Island Inspirational All-Stars' gospel song "Don't Give Up", the Lost Boyz' "Renee" and "Can't Be Wasting My Time", Joe's "All the Things (Your Man Won't Do)", and The Isley Brothers' "Let's Lay Together".